 First, for those in the market for a slipcover, check out www.uglysofa.com.
 They have beautiful and affordable slipcovers.
 They carry brand name slipcovers at unbeatable prices.
 Believe me, I've looked at the other places.
 And I was not paid to say this, just found them and saw how awesome they were.

 The second thing I came across was on Pinterest.
-I found a tutorial here from Chris and Robin's Nest on how to clean a microfiber couch.
+I found a tutorial on how to clean a microfiber couch.
+(Update 8/13/15: the link to the original tutorial is gone.)
 It was really my lucky day because that's exactly the type of couch I have.
 So I figured I would give the cleaning a shot and if that didn't work, I could always buy one of the great slipcovers I found.

 I made a list of all the supplies I would need and headed out to Walmart to get them.
-I couldn't find white scrubby sponges like she recommended but my smart husband found brown, which match our couch so I grabbed them.
+I couldn't find white scrubby sponges like she recommended but I found brown, which match our couch so I grabbed them.
 I had no trouble with the rest of the supplies.

 I didn't notice until I posted it but I had a nice glass of wine in my supplies picture.
 It wasn't mentioned in the supply list but it is a nice thing to have if your couch is as dirty as mine.
 You are going to be doing a lot of scrubbing and you will sure need it for your breaks.
 Warning though, open a window or two if you can, the smell of rubbing alcohol is VERY strong!

 So this is my dirty, ugly couch cushion before:

 And this is my lovely, almost perfect couch cushion now: